Affirmative to Negative Transformation (Without Changing Meaning)

 Negative: He is not only a teacher but also a singer.

-Rule Number Six: "Only" in an affirmative is replaced by "None but" or "nothing but" (for an object) or "not more than" (for age or number) in a negative sentence.
+Replace "Only" with "None but" (for people), "nothing but" (for things), or "not more than" (for age or number).

 Affirmative: Only God can save us.